laurabenestan/RDA_outlier/README.md

 mpa_env <- cbind(env, mpa_group)
 eco <- mpa_group$STRATA
 ```

 We select a palette of colors to use for each MPA.
 ```{r}
 ### 6 nice colors for the MPA
 bg <- c("#ff7f00","#1f78b4","#ffff33","#a6cee3","#33a02c","#e31a1c")
 ```

-We save the nice RDA plot
+We save the nice RDA plot.
 ```{r}
 pdf("RDA_outside_inside.pdf",width=10,height=10)
 plot(diplodus.rda, type="n", scaling=3)